DataFrames - Part 1

 Name: calcium, dtype: float64

-Similarly, we can access the values from multiple columns:
+Similarly, we can access values from multiple columns:

 PYTHON